-Chase Manhattan Scholarship: An endowed scholarship fund that assists students on the basis of need and academic promise.
+JP Morgan Chase Scholarship: An endowed scholarship fund that assists students on the basis of need and academic promise.
 Current restrictions limit this award, which was established in response to a challenge grant from the Louis P. Calder Foundation, to New York City residents.

-Douglas E. Ciacci '65 Scholarship: A fund established in 1985 in memory of Douglas Ciacci and Joseph Pascale, outstanding members of the Class of 1965.
-Proceeds provide scholarships to the Connecticut student-athletes who have financial need and best demonstrate drive, compassion, courage, and leadership.
+Ciacci-Pascale '65 Scholarship: A fund established in 1985 in memory of Douglas Ciacci and Joseph Pascale, outstanding members of the Class of 1965.
+Preference is given to Connecticut student-athletes who have financial need and best demonstrate drive, compassion, courage, and leadership.
 Principal benefactors include J. Jeffrey Campbell '65 and the Pillsbury Co., in addition to members of the Class of 1965.

-The Ciola Family Scholarship Fund: An endowed fund to provide scholarships annually for Catholic students with academic promise who have financial need.
+The Ciola Family Scholarship Fund: A need-based scholarship which provides financial aid with a preference for Catholic students with academic promise.